Near343/Near343/README.md

 - 👋 Hi, I’m @Near343
-- 👀 I’m interested in be a better programmer
+- 👀 I’m interested on being a better programmer
 - 🌱 I’m currently learning system's engineering
 - 💞️ I’m looking to collaborate on HTML web pages
 - 📫 How to reach me idk